LightLabTUe/BasementLight/README.md

 Use an Arduino to control the installation.
 This example features three example animations and some powerful functions to create your own programs.

 ## Hardware
-In order to control the installation you will need an Arduino with a Dmx interface.
-If you are a student at the TU/e you may borrow a Dmx interface from the lightlab (scroll down for email address).
+In order to control the installation you will need an Arduino with a Dmx shield.
+If you are a student at the TU/e you may borrow a Dmx shield from the lightlab (scroll down for email address).

 ### Hardware components:
 1. Arduino Uno.